Are you a news or information provider based in New Jersey? Then you should be a member of the NJ News Commons.

 – Adhere to a commonly-accepted professional journalism code of ethics, such as the Society of Professional Journalists’ Code of Ethics or a comparable code, and indicate to us which code they follow.

-– Agree to abide by our Community Guidelines.
+– Agree to abide by our Community Guidelines (see below).

-Failure to meet any of those three criteria is grounds for removal from the network.
+– Failure to meet any of the above criteria may be grounds for removal from the network.

 – Recognize the value of cooperation and seek opportunities to collaborate for the benefit of citizens.